kurt-rhee/kurt-rhee.github.io/_posts/2023-05-02-a-physical-shade-shape-calculation-algorithm.md

 ### Collision Detection

-Perhaps we remove ourselves from the constraint of finding solutions within the graphics processing sphere and instead search for solutions within the realm of physics engines.
+Thus far we have been exploring algorithms that have been developed for the graphics processing industry.
+There is another possiblity